First a few updates:

 1. There still has been no progress with contract negotiations for either Thomas Jones or Leon Washington and training camp is only 12 (yes, just 12) days away.
 The last thing this team needs right now is two holdouts from two pro-bowl players, the front office needs to get to work.

 2. The Jets released their training camp schedule, a few days of note: Green and White scrimmage on August 6th at 7 PM, Family Night Practice 6 PM at Hofstra Univesity on August 12th (If you don’t feel taking the spaceship up to Cortland to watch the Jets practice), and practices in Florham Park on August 22nd, 26th, and 27th.
-The pre-season opener is on August 14th at home against the Rams.
+The pre-season opener is on August 14th at home against the Rams.3.
+If you take a look over at the links section on the side of the page, you will notice that I added www.jetsgab.com and http://ganggreenation.com as two more recommended daily stops for Jets fans.

 4. Big 3 game sweep for the Yankees, who are now only 1 game behind Boston, it was about time Joba pitched well.

-John Butchko, who is the lead writer for Gang Green Nation (http://ganggreennation.com) is putting together a series of interviews on his site with different Jets writers to gauge the attitude of the fanbase heading into the season, here is my response to his questions:
+5 Questions About the Jets Answeredhttp://ganggreennation.com) is putting together a series of interviews on his site with different Jets writers to gauge the attitude of the fanbase heading into the season, here is my response to his questions:

 1. If you could go back to January, would Rex Ryan be your first choice to coach to 2009 Jets.
 If the answer is no, who would you choose?
 Eric Mangini?
 Somebody else?